 Applying for funding of freestanding doctoral courses

 Doctoral courses are primarily to be given within one or several doctoral programmes or research schools and thus be financed by those.
 For other so-called freestanding courses it is possible to apply for funding from the Course and programme committee.
-This is done once a semester.

 Budget template for application for funding of freestanding courses above standard amounts, or for courses that exceed 3 hp.